Free World (magazine): Free World Association

-The International Free World Association was formed during a June 15, 1941 conference in Washington, DC attended by exiled "citizens of sixteen nations, many of them former government officials of high rank," as reported by The New York Times.
+The International Free World Association was formed during a June 15, 1941, conference in Washington, D.C., attended by exiled "citizens of sixteen nations, many of them former government officials of high rank," as reported by The New York Times.
 The group established an international headquarters in Manhattan while "forming chapters throughout the United States, Latin America, and certain nations of Europe and Asia," as described in the Pittsburgh Post-Gazette.
 In addition to lobbying for a democratic world federation after the war, the association sought to spread awareness of the anti-Fascist underground in Europe, while at the same time transmitting information to members of the resistance.
 Alongside the magazine, which started with English, Spanish, and Chinese editions, their message was disseminated through "Free World Radio,"which broadcast "several times a week to Europe and Latin America."

 The Free World Association also published informational (propaganda) pamphlets, like "How the Underground Fights Back" (1942), which was "intended to show how the Underground movements are organized, how they communicate with each other, how they are undermining Axis domination and hastening the day for Allied invasion" (2).

 Through local chapters in the United States, which stretched from Pittsburgh to Hollywood, the Free World Association (co)sponsored or participated in forums, debates, and mass rallies like the March 1943 "Stop Hitler Now" demonstration it convened at Madison Square Garden along with the American Jewish Committee, the Church Peace Union, and the two major labor groups: the AFL and the CIO, among others.
 Its activities in the US were similar to those of like-minded public interest organizations such as the Foreign Policy Association and, to a lesser extent, the Council on Foreign Relations.
 Its orientation and specific aims regarding support for World War II had much in common with the Committee to Defend America by Aiding the Allies, led by Clark Eichelberger, and its offshoot the Fight for Freedom (FFF).
 Another overlap was with the Union for Democratic Action, which was created in the spring of 1941 by Reinhold Niebuhr and others, including Freda Kirchwey and Arthur Schlesinger Jr., following Neibuhr's break with the Socialist Party led by the temporarily isolationist Norman Thomas.
 During the war the UDA—forerunner of the Americans for Democratic Action—supported Henry Wallace's crusade for 'full employment' based on the notion that, as Kirchwey put it, "only a New Deal for the World...can prevent the coming of World War III."